zapier/django-knowledge/docs/_build/html/_sources/install.txt

 Using git repositories
 ----------------------

-Regular development happens at our`github repo <https://github.com/zapier/django-knowledge>`_.
+Regular development happens at our `GitHub repository <https://github.com/zapier/django-knowledge>`_.
 Grabbing the cutting edge version might give you some extra features or fix some newly discovered bugs.
 We recommend not installing from the git repo unless you are actively developing *django-knowledge*.
 Please don't use it in production (and if you do, report back what broked)!